 Marking and Feedback

 This plays a vital part in the development and progress of our children.
 We place a high value upon written and verbal marking and feedback.
 This is ongoing in the classroom and links to the children's learning ladders in their books.
-The learning ladders are individualised to show where the children are in their learning and what they need to do next to improve.
-Please take a look at our marking and feedback policy in the key information section for further details.
+The learning ladders show where the children are in their learning and what they need to do next to improve.
+The children also have their personalised 'pencil targets' to work on their individual writing needs.
+Please take a look at our marking and feedback policy in the NCSF key information section for further details.

-On a Thursday afternoon, we run our innovative Creative Curriculum Afternoons where the children are split into small mixed-age groups and they are taught and experience an eclectic mix of skills from sewing, first aid and gardening to street dance and kin-ball!
-We have specialist coaches join us for sports and drama on these afternoons, and at other times during the week and we invite parents and community to come and share their skills with the children.
+On a Wednesday afternoon, we run our innovative Creative Curriculum afternoons where the children are split into small mixed-age groups and they are taught and experience an eclectic mix of skills from sewing, first aid and gardening to street dance and kin-ball!
+We have specialist coaches join us for sports on these afternoons, and at other times during the week and we invite parents and community to come and share their skills with the children.

 If you have a skill and wish to run a workshop for the children, as a one off or as a series please do get in touch!